constarg/simple-keylogger/README.md

 # Disclaimer

 As a student who likes the field of security, I always wondered how one could programmatically implement such a tool.
 The tool is a simple, well commented project for anyone who is purely interested in the educational part only!! like me.
 Therefore, I bear no responsibility, in case someone, somehow, uses this tool, for any malicious purpose.
-I hope you like my project and found it interesting, keep learning.
+I hope you like my project and found it interesting.
 Also this program does not send any of the keystrokes over a network, it only stores them in a local file.

 # GitHub Policy on active-malware-or-exploits